NewerKey/NewerKey/README.md

 I am a Software Engineering Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Berlin.

-- 🔭 I’m currently working on a Blog platform and Inventory Management App using an API using Flask Framework.
+- 🔭 I’m currently working on a Blog platform and Inventory Management App using an API.
 - 🌱 I’m currently learning Databases, Cybersecurity, Automated Testing
 - 🌱 Exploring Technical Content Writing.
 - 👯 I’m collaborating on the project <a href= "https://www.formly.ai/"> Formly AI </a> working on the backend.